 Represented a major haulier for Amazon in proceedings before the Traffic commissioner seeking to revoke their operating licence.

-Successfully represented one of three serving officers charged with perjury at an Inquest in a 2 month disciplinary hearing.
-That dealt with the high profile death in custody of Kingsley Burrell.
-The case received a very large amount of media interest.
+Successfully represented one of three serving officers charged with perjury at an Inquest into to high profile death in custody of Kinglsey Burrell.
+This involved firstly in a crown court jury trial, and when acquitted a 2 month disciplinary hearing.

 Represented the Club avoiding payment of a quarter of a million pounds to a player intermediary convicted of fraud.